telicent-oss/smart-caches-core/docs/cli/index.md

 ## Health Probe Server support

-The `cli-core` module can optionally provide a [Health Probe Server](health-probes.md) meaning that commands that wouldn't normally have a HTTP interface can provide useful liveness and readiness probes with minimal additional coding.
+The `cli-core` module can optionally provide a [Health Probe Server](health-probes.md) meaning that commands that wouldn't normally have an HTTP interface can provide useful liveness and readiness probes with minimal additional coding.

 To enable this support you need to add the `HealthProbeServerOptions` to your command class e.g.